Ultimate Checklist: Banish Dandruff at Home Naturally

 Stress Reduction Techniques

 Find what works for you—whether it's exercise, meditation, hobbies, or spending time with friends.
-Managing stress levels genuinely helps prevent dandruff flare-ups.
+Managing stress levels may help prevent dandruff flare-ups.

 Hair Health and Dandruff: The Intricate Connection